sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 final scaled value (max across query and all matches) is 1000
 ```

+Here, the output is telling us we found matches to 15 of the 27 Ralstonia genomes.
+But only **12 k-mers** were shared between the metagenome sample and the genomes.
+Remember that sourmash uses a representative subsample of all k-mers, so here these 12 k-mers represent ~ 12kb of sequence (12 * scaled).
+We've found that this is sufficient to detect presence of an organism, but at this low level, it can be hard to distinguish between closely-related genomes.
+Let's open the prefetch output to see how those 12 k-mers matched between different genomes.

-#### Open the `barcode3_31543.k51.prefetch.csv` file to see what it looks like
+#### Look at the `barcode3_31543.k51.prefetch.csv` file

 > Use a spreadsheet program on your computer or use `less -S barcode3_31543.k51.prefetch.csv` to see the file on the terminal.
 If using `less`, hit `q` when you want to exit and return to your terminal prompt.

 The first column contains the estimated number of base pairs matched between our query and each matching reference genome.
-You'll notice there are four genomes that match 12kb of sequence, one of which is the "correct" genome (with the lineage we were expecting).
+You'll notice there are four genomes that match 12kb of sequence, one of which is the "correct" genome (`GCA_002251655.1`, which is in the `IIB seq1` lingroup).

 **What is happening here?**